BoiseState/CS321-resources/examples/junit-shapes/README.md

 If setting up VSCode for the first time, use [this guide](https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java) to configure VSCode properly.
-Basically, just make sure that VSCode is using the official Java Coding or Extension Pack from Microsoft.
+Basically, just make sure that VSCode is using the official Java Coding or "Extension Pack for Java" from Microsoft.

 When configured, proceed with the below: